devrawl/stratosmining/docs/howto-upload-download-files-from-stratos-sds.md

 !!! warning
     Keep in mind: this is not a way to generate rewards.
 You will only be doing this to test the network.

 The files you are uploading and downloading, are stored on other people's resource nodes and they are getting the rewards.
-But if other people do the same thing as you, their files might get stored on your resource node and you will then get a reward.

-It's basically a community effort, everyone takes part and everybody wins.